Scan QR to download the appClose icon

 What it is

-The platform provides a customizable cookie banner and preference center that automatically detects and categorizes cookies on your website.
+The platform provides a customizable cookie banner and preference centre that automatically detects and categorizes cookies on your website.
 Silktide Consent Manager blocks third-party scripts and trackers until users make their consent choices, ensuring you meet GDPR requirements from day one.
 The system maintains detailed consent records that you can export for compliance audits, and it updates automatically when privacy regulations change.
-You configure the consent interface through a web-based dashboard rather than editing code files directly.

 Best for